Disappointed If My VBAC Ends With A Cesarean

 We want to help you think this disappointment through, take actions as you struggle between hope and fear and achieve an empowered birth experience.
 We can do that because Birthing Better Childbirth Preparation skills were developed in the early 1970s by hundreds of ordinary families many of whom were in your situation.

-Birthing Better Childbirth Preparation Online Course is having hundreds of unique families teaching you how they achieved an empowered birth.
-If hundreds of families seems like a lot, keep in mind that while we all have our unique circumstances we share a more profound commonality.
+Learning our VBAC Birthing Better Childbirth Preparation skills is having hundreds of unique families teaching you how they achieved an empowered birth.
+Keep in mind that while we all have our unique circumstances we share a more profound commonality.

 - We all blink, cough and can tighten up our rectum.